artefactory/choice-learn/README.md

 </div>

-Choice-Learn is a Python package designed to help you estimate discrete choice models and use them (e.g., assortment optimization plug-in).
+Choice-Learn is a Python package designed to help you formulate, estimate, and deploy discrete choice models, e.g., for assortment planning.
-The package provides ready-to-use datasets and models from the litterature.
-It also provides a lower level use if you wish to customize any choice model or create your own from scratch.
-Choice-Learn efficiently handles data with the objective to limit RAM usage.
-It is made particularly easy to estimate choice models with your own, large datasets.
+The package provides ready-to-use datasets and models studied in the academic literature.
+It also provides a lower level use if you wish to customize the specification of the choice model or formulate your own model from scratch.
+Choice-Learn efficiently handles large-scale choice data by limiting RAM usage.

 Choice-Learn uses NumPy and pandas as data backend engines and TensorFlow for models.